Tile Numbers of Knot Corner Mosaics: Links With Small Corner Tile Numbers

-\begin{proof} We define a polyomino as a choice of tiles in the plane, i.e. a subset of $\mathbb Z^2$, mod rotation and translation.
-Given a corner mosaic, we can forget all information other than which tiles are nonempty, yielding a polyomino.
-Usually polyominoes are required to be edge-connected, which means that the graph with a node for each tile and an edge for each pair of tiles sharing an edge is connected.
-Instead, we need corner-connected polyominoes, where the graph with a node for each tile and an edge for each pair of tiles sharing an edge or corner is connected.
+The proof of the classification uses polyominoes.
+For our purpose, a polyomino with no adjectives is a choice of finitely many tiles in the plane, i.e. a finite subset of $\mathbb Z^2$, mod rotation, reflection, and translation.
+This is unusual; polyominoes are usually required to be edge-connected, which means that the graph with a vertex for each tile and an edge for each pair of tiles sharing an edge is connected.
+This condition will not be useful for us.
+Instead, we say a polyomino is corner-connected if the graph with a vertex for each tile and an edge for each pair of tiles sharing an edge \emph{or corner} is connected.

+Given a corner mosaic, one can forget all information other than which tiles are nonempty, yielding a (not necessarily corner-connected) polyomino.
+We call this process polyominoification.
+A corner mosaic is called corner-connected if its polyominoification is.
+A corner-connected polyomino is said to be in compliance with Lemma \ref{lmm:submosaics} if it does not contain any subarrays that Lemma \ref{lmm:submosaics} either outlawed or said need not occur.
+The key idea in the proof of the classification theorem is that in order to enumerate all $n$-tile corner mosaics, it is helpful to compute the image of

+under polyominoification.
+We will not compute the image exactly, but we will compute a larger set: the corner-connected $n$-tile polyominoes in compliance with Lemma \ref{lmm:submosaics}.
+This is the focus of the next Lemma.

+A domino is a 2-tile polyomino.
+There is a unique edge-connected domino, but there are two corner-connected dominoes.

+\begin{lemma} Start with a singleton $\mathscr P_3$ containing the unique edge-connected domino.
+Repeat the following as $i$ ranges from $3$ to $n$: for each $P \in \mathscr P_{i-1}$, for each tile $T$ in $P$, for each of the 8 tiles $U$ in the plane sharing an edge or corner with $T$, if $U$ is not already in $P$, add it to $P$ to get a corner-connected polyomino $P'$.
+If $\mathscr P_i$ does not yet contain $P'$, add $P'$ to $\mathscr P_i$.
+When this loop is finished, filter the corner-connected polyominoes which are not in compliance with Lemma \ref{lmm:submosaics} out of $\mathscr P_n$.
+The resulting set is exactly the corner-connected $n$-tile polyominoes in compliance with Lemma \ref{lmm:submosaics}. \end{lemma}

+\begin{proof} Assume that $\mathscr P_i$ contains all of the corner-connected $i$-tile polyominoes.
+We claim $\mathscr P_{i+1}$ contains all of the corner-connected $(i+1)$-tile polyominoes.
+If this were not so, there would be a corner-connected $(i+1)$-tile polyomino with the property that removing any tile makes it no longer corner-connected.
+Then the graph with a vertex for each tile and an edge for each pair of tiles sharing an edge or corner is a connected graph with more than one vertex with the property that removing any vertex makes it no longer connected.
+But no such graph exists.

+The studious reader will rightfully object that $\mathscr P_2$ does \emph{not} contain all of the corner-connected dominoes.
+This is okay because the only extra polyominoes enumerated from including the non-edge-connected domino in $\mathscr P_2$ contain no copies of the edge-connected domino in them, which makes them not in compliance with Lemma \ref{lmm:submosaics}. \end{proof}

+Polyominoes as we have defined them are quotients, and to minimize waiting one must implement the algorithm in a way that works with quotients in an efficient manner.
+An optimized Python script is available on the author's website.